slk500/culturevein.com/readme.md

 * To Do List
     * Add new tag time, if already exist and is red - delete before add new
-    * "Argument 1 passed to Controller\\VideoTagController::update() must be an instance of stdClass, string given, called in \/var\/www\/src\/Router.php on line 70"
     * TODO Check if all YT links works
     * TODO script to download all music videos from precise tag, cut only the tag scenes, glue them in one video
     * TODO Mailing